Nokia N95: Integrated GPS ability

 The N95 contained an integrated GPS receiver which was located below the 0 key on the keypad.
-The phone ships with Nokia Maps navigation software.
+The phone shipped with Nokia Maps navigation software.

 Multimedia features

 Out of the box, the N95 supported audio in MP3, WMA, RealAudio, SP-MIDI, AAC+, eAAC+, MIDI, AMR, and M4A formats.
 Its two-way slide, when opened towards the keypad, allowed access to its media playback buttons.
 A standard 3.5 mm jack is located on the left side of the phone and allowed the user to connect any standard headphones to the unit.
 With the AD-43 headset adapter the N95 introduced support for multiple remote control buttons on the headset.
 Users can also use Bluetooth for audio output using A2DP, or use the built-in stereo speakers.
 The N95 is also capable of playing video in 3GP, MPEG4, RealVideo, and, in newer firmware, Flash Video formats.
 All of the phone's video output could also be played through the TV-out feature.
 TV-out is a feature offered by the phones OMAP processor, that allowed users to connect the smartphone, using the supplied cable, to a TV or any other composite video input.
 Its main purpose was to allow users to show photos and videos on a large screen.
-The N95's built in UPnP capabilities also allowed the user to share the phones' media over a WLAN network.
-This provides easy access to the photos, music, and videos stored on the phone, from other UPnP capable devices on the network, enabling them to be watched or downloaded over the air.
+The N95's built in UPnP and DLNA capabilities also allowed the user to share the phones' media over a WLAN network.
+This provides easy access to the photos, music, and videos stored on the phone, from other UPnP/DLNA capable devices on the network, enabling them to be watched or downloaded over the air.